lgcmotta/docker-for-devs/README.md

 ## Available code

-Sections 1 and 2 are pretty theoretical, for that you won't find any code for them.
+Sections one and two are pretty theoretical.
+You won't find any code for them in this repository.

 ## Done sections